evgenyneu/Auk/README.md

 ## Preloading remote images

-By default remote images are loaded when they become visible to user.
+By default remote images are loaded only when they become visible to user.
 One can ask the library to preload remote images  by setting the property `preloadRemoteImagesAround`.

 ```Swift
 // Set the property before showing remote images